Monish-Solanki/Crescent-Plc-Dashboard/README.md

   -	Customers acquired without any promotion have the lowest repeat rate (25.7%) and the highest proportion of one-time buyers.

 So, promotions like BOGOF effectively drive repeat purchases, while some discount types mainly create one-time sales.
-This means businesses should strategically use promotions to balance between acquiring new customers and encouraging repeat business.
+This means Cresent Plc should strategically use promotions to balance between acquiring new customers and encouraging repeat purchases.

 Also utilise email as a key marketing tool to drive and encourage more repeating purchases from customers.